 IVÁN D. VARGAS RONCANCIO

-L4E PHD - MCGILL UNIVERSITY
+L4E POSTDOCTORAL FELLOW - MCGILL UNIVERSITY

 LEGAL THEORY, ECOLOGICAL LAW, INDIGENOUS LEGALITIES,

 AMERINDIAN ANTHROPOLOGY, POLITICAL ECOLOGY